By: Peter DeHaan on September 12th, 2016

 The Benefits of Established Answering Services

 A telephone answering service that has been around a long time, say more than fifty years has proven many things.
-(The oldest answering services are more than eighty.)
+(The oldest family owned answering services are more than eighty.)
 First, they know how to adapt to changes, and there have been numerous changes over the past several decades that have scuttled many a lessor-prepared service.

 Second, they have demonstrated they can successfully move from one leader to another, from one generation to the next.
 Few small businesses can say that and endure for the long haul over many decades.
 Most struggle to migrate from entrepreneurial charisma to smart business leadership that transcends the personality of its founder.